Mohammad-Faiz-Cloud-Engineer/CSE-ToolKit-PDF/README.md

 ## Actually Though

 If these help you learn something, cool.
 That's why they're here.
-If you find a mistake or something confusing, tell me—I fix things when I have time.
+If you find a mistake or something confusing, tell me I fix things when I have time.

 That's it.
 No corporate speak.
 Just code and explanations that (hopefully) don't suck.